 “Tambien.”
 Laura had just ordered a mojito and that was suddenly sounding really good to me.
 Practicing my non-existent Spanish, I politely said, “Tambien, por favor.”
 The bartender, who spoke absolutely perfect English, indulged my linguistic fantasy.
-At that moment, I knew this was going to be a great trip.
+At that moment, I knew the Hacienda Tres Rios was going to be the perfect home base for our trip.

 Our visit to the Riviera Maya was for Dia de los Muertos (Day of the Dead), which happens to be my birthday.
 More specifically, it was my 40th birthday.
 We’d planned to visit the Xcaret Dia de los Muertos celebration, while also enjoying the Xplor Park and the brand new Xenses Park.
 (Get discounted tickets to Xcaret, Xplor and Xenses here.)

 But we also took time to enjoy the Tres Rios Nature Park property, including participating in some of the activities they offer.
 We took a Segway tour out into the mangrove swamps (you ride on trails and elevated platforms) as you explore the 10 cenotes on the property.
 It was a fun experience and unlike any other Segway tour we’ve ever taken.

 After the mangrove tour of the Tres Rios Ecopark, we did a “Sense” experience.
 We had no idea what we were in for.
 It was a surreal and unusual encounter stimulating all your senses.
 We don’t want to give away any of the elements or activities, but you’ll be challenged by the senses you use less frequently: smell, touch, taste and sound.